The people the world calls ghosts

 Ways to giveTeach a skill, volunteer your craft, donate supplies, or simply spread the word.
 There are many ways to stand with this community.

-Occasional field notes from the village — honest updates on the work and the people.
+Occasional field notes from the village, with honest updates on the work and the people.
 No spam, ever.